Worker status - an explainer

 Several of the parties, including Labour, are proposing big reforms to employment status.
 In this explainer we look at what the issues are, the proposed reforms and whether there might be an impact on the tax system.

-This explainer is part of a series produced by CIOT for the 2024 general election
+This is part of a series of explainers on topical tax issues produced by the Chartered Institute of Taxation

 What is worker status?